 The Organic Color Systems products are sold to a great number of hair salons worldwide.
 The hair salons, like this one below, market their services to people who would like to avoid toxic chemicals.
 By looking at the salon’s banner, you can probably tell that consumers are led into believing that the hair color is organic and safe.
 And if you are an animal lover, color your hair away.

 I sent an email to this salon asking whether their “certified organic” color system is safe during pregnancy.
 The salon stylist did not correct me to say that the color is not certified organic and welcomed me to make an appointment.
-To be fair, she did sent me a text that stated the following, “Organic Color Systems’ on-staff doctor, Dr. Mazer, suggests: “Consider waiting through the first trimester to receive chemical services, but if you insist on coloring your hair, use a color such as, Organic Color Systems, which contains more natural, safer ingredients than other permanent hair colors on the market today.”
+To be fair, she did send me a text that stated the following, “Organic Color Systems’ on-staff doctor, Dr. Mazer, suggests: “Consider waiting through the first trimester to receive chemical services, but if you insist on coloring your hair, use a color such as, Organic Color Systems, which contains more natural, safer ingredients than other permanent hair colors on the market today.”
 So I think it is time to do our usual due diligence and look at the ingredients together.

 The Organic Color Systems Ingredients

 When you visit the Organic Color Systems website, a list of ingredients is not easily found.
 The first thing I found is the page with the following information.

 Organic Color Systems contains some of the best natural ingredients to produce a gentle color which gives a superb result every time.
 Our natural and certified organic ingredients, along with their functions, are listed below: